veraszto/danvim/README.md

 ### Introduction/Acknowledgements

-It is expected a basic Vim experience, this can be achieved by typing :help just after entering Vim.
+It is expected a basic Vim experience, this can be achieved by reading some vim docs, type :help just after entering Vim.

 This repo root is suposed to be in your home folder inside the .vim folder, be careful not to override any current config you already have, it can be merged with it or be linked to.
-`ln -s .../git/DanVim ~/.vim`
+`ln -s [DanVim repo dir] ~/.vim`

-> A buffer is the in-memory text of a file.

-> A window is a viewport on a buffer.

-> A tab page is a collection of viewports.

 ### Requirements

 - GNU/Linux
 - xterm-256color
 - gnome-terminal
-- Recent Vim editor, terminal VIM only
+- Recent Vim editor, terminal VIM only, with \<Cmd\> option available, check by `:help <Cmd>`
 - GNU Tree
 - wl-paste/wl-copy to Wayland display server, xclip to Xorg